relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/dynamic_searching.md

 > - `ObjectTypeName` must be a name of object type which exists in the workspace
 > - One object type can occur only once in `Dynamic Searching Object Types Json` configuration
 > - Object type has to have fixed-length field of type identifier
-> - Object type can't be saved in configuration if there are no RDOs of gived object type
+> - Object type can't be saved in configuration if there are no RDOs of given object type
 > - Object type can't be saved in configuration if there are RDOs of this object type with duplicated values in identifer field

 ## Dynamic Searching Execution